How to Install Thunderbird on Ubuntu Linux

 sudo flatpak remote-add --if-not-exists --system flathub https://flathub.org/repo/flathub.flatpakrepo

-The remote-add command registers Flathub as a system-wide repository, while --if-not-exists prevents duplicate entries and --system makes applications available to all users rather than just your account.
+The remote-add command registers Flathub as a system-wide repository, while --if-not-exists prevents duplicate entries and --system makes applications available to all users rather than only your account.

 Install Thunderbird via Flatpak Command